Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$: Isotopy invariance: proof of the main theorem

-As a remark, note the reversal of order of the noncommuting variables in the case of Moves (I) and (I.c), due to the ``ordered lower to higher, multiply left to right'' rule; see \S \ref{sec:def-of-quantum-trace}.
+See Appendix \ref{sec:the-appendix} for a computer check of the above equality of $3 \times 3$ matrices in $ \mathrm{M}_3(\mathscr{T}_3^\omega(\mathfrak{T}))$ representing this oriented Move (I) example.
+Also checked in Appendix \ref{sec:the-appendix} are the other three oriented versions of Move (I), whose equivalent matrix formulations are displayed in Figures \ref{fig:Move-Ib}, \ref{fig:Move-Ic}, \ref{fig:Move-Id}.
+(Note that the reversal of order of the non-commuting variables in the case of Moves (I) and (I.c) is due to the `ordered lower to higher, multiply left to right' rule; see \S \ref{sec:def-of-quantum-trace}.)